Penrose House History

 The Original El Pomar

 The one-story estate was built as a single-family residence in 1910 for Ashton Potter and Grace Goodyear Potter.
-The home was built on land that once belonged to the Dixon apple orchard and was named El Pomar, a form of archaic Spanish for orchard.
+The home was built on land that once belonged to the Dixon apple orchard and was named El Pomar, Catalan for orchard.
 The Potters did not live there long before both passed away, and in 1916 the home was purchased by Spencer and Julie Penrose.

 In the hands of the entrepreneur and his benevolent wife, it became a gathering spot where important business was conducted and visions were transformed into reality.
 The Penroses added the second and third stories to the home, and the courtyards and grounds were designed by the renowned Olmsted Brothers landscape architectural firm, influential in designing several of America’s national parks.